How to grind tobacco at home. Drying tobacco at home

 Types of tobacco fermentation

-tobacco fermentation in the microwave
+fermentation of tobacco in the microwave

 Buy tobacco